Bank of Canada Interest Rate

 The Target Overnight Rate, also known as the Key Policy Interest Rate, is the primary tool used by the Bank of Canada (BoC) to control inflation domestically.
 Making it the starting point for setting many interest rates across the Canadian economy.
 The Consumer Price Index primarily measures inflation.

-The Target Overnight Rate doesn’t affect the general public directly, but it does affect the overnight market.
-The overnight market is how Canadian Financial Institutions settle payments and funds transfers between each other at the end of each business day.
-Each day clients at various banks and credit unions will transact through bill payments, debit and other transfers between each other.
+The Target Overnight Rate doesn’t directly affect the general public, but it does affect the overnight market.
+The overnight market is how Canadian Financial Institutions settle payments and funds transfers at the end of each business day.
+Each day, clients at various banks and credit unions transact through bill payments, debit, and other transfers.

 All these transactions will need to be settled between them – even international wire transfers settling through correspondent arrangements made at one of the Canadian Financial Institutions.
 While some may have a net deficit between their transfers – these institutions will borrow money from each other through the central bank at the overnight rate on the overnight market.
 The central bank sets the target overnight rate as a ‘target’ for the amount financial institutions should charge in interest when lending these overnight loans – aptly called the target to the overnight rate.